 |Total Course Units||34|

 You may count no more than one course toward both a Major and a Sector requirement.
 For Exceptions, check the Policy Statement.

 Must be COML courses.

 All Concentration courses to be chosen in consultation with the Undergraduate Chair.

-At least one concentration (4 cu) must be taken in a language other than English.
+At least one concentration (4 course units) must be taken in a language other than English.